-Orthokeratology is a non surgical treatment that uses precise specially shaped contact lenses to temporarily reshape the cornea in order to eliminate nearsightedness or myopia so that you can see better at distance without wearing eyeglasses or your even your regular contact lenses throughout the day.
-Most often the doctor will prescribe specially designed rigid gas permeable (RGP) contact lenses that can gradually alter the shape of the cornea and temporarily eliminate myopia.
-Orthokeratology is a non-surgical method of correcting your vision.
+Orthokeratology is a non-surgical treatment that uses precise, specially shaped contact lenses to temporarily reshape the cornea in order to eliminate nearsightedness or myopia so that you can see better at distance without wearing eyeglasses or regular contact lenses throughout the day.
+Most often the doctor will prescribe specially designed rigid gas permeable (RGP) contact lenses that gradually alter the shape of the cornea and temporarily eliminate myopia.

 - Non-surgical method

 - Not a permanent solution

 - Higher startup cost than regular contacts or eyeglasses

 - Currently only for myopia

 Paragon Corneal Refractive Therapy CRT

 Paragon Corneal Refractive Therapy, or CRT, is similar to Ortho-K except that it uses a more specialized design.
 Paragon CRTs are “designed oxygen permeable therapeutic contact lenses.”
 The combination of advanced computerized mapping of the eye, computerized manufacturing of the contact lenses, and special oxygen-permeable material has given Paragon Visual Science the first FDA-approved nighttime Corneal Refractive Therapy.
 These special contacts are worn at night and provide improved vision during the daytime.
 They correct myopia up -6.00 diopters and astigmatism up to -1.75 diopters.
 Most people will see vast improvement in the first few days, and 20/20 vision within about seven days.
 Others may take longer, depending on the degree of correction required.